Synthetic fuels or E-Fuels.

 Although the idea of e-fuels is attractive, the production process is currently still relatively expensive and inefficient compared to traditional fuels, so they are not yet widely produced.
 There is also debate about whether it is wise to invest in e-fuels or whether it is better to invest in other alternative energy sources, such as battery electric vehicles.

-In theory, e-fuel can be climate neutral and therefore emit no additional greenhouse gases.
-This can be achieved by using green hydrogen generated from renewable energy, such as wind turbines, and by using CO2 captured from factories or the atmosphere.
-While there will still be CO2 coming out of the exhaust of an e-fuel car, in theory it should be no more than the CO2 added at the beginning of the process.
+This can be achieved by using green hydrogen generated from renewable energy.
+Using CO2 captured from factories or the atmosphere is an option, ass wel.
+While there will still be CO2 coming out of the exhaust of an e-fuel car.
+However, in theory it should be no more than the CO2 added at the beginning of the process.

 A major advantage of e-fuels, according to advocates, is that the European car fleet can be made more sustainable without having to completely replace it with electric vehicles.
 Existing petrol or diesel cars can simply fill up with e-fuels.